MRSa/TelloMove/README.md

 # TelloMove

-A control application for Ryze Tello
+A control application for Ryze Tello.